How to Start a Cut Flower Business: 5 Tips for New Flower Farmers

 Which varieties are easiest to grow and maintain?
 (Minimize headaches, maximize profit.)

-4. Differentiate Yourself and Know Your Unique Offer
+4. Differentiate Your Flower Farm and Define Your Unique Offer

 Your unique offer could be: